fineanmol/plant-tree/README.md

-🌱 Updated on Sat, 05 Apr 2025 09:15:53 GMT
+🍀 Updated on Sat, 05 Apr 2025 12:04:37 GMT

-> "First, solve the problem.
-Then, write the code."
+> "The best error message is the one that never shows up."